 Now on to the Options.
-By default PStill will use its default setting however you might want to change them.
+By default PStill will use some commonly suitable setting however you might want to change a few later.
 To open the option section click on the 'More Options' button, the PStill main window will expand to show the option page below the main controls.

-Hint: Don't worry because there are so many options.
+Hint: Don't panic because there are so much options!
 There are ready made 'sets' of option for Office, Web and Prepress work.
 Just open 'More setup' and select the option set.
-This will set all options at once so you don't need to change the option dialogs.
+This will set all options at once so you don't need to fiddle with the option dialogs.
 Using the 'sets' you can also store your own setup under a name and restore it later.